 - The loaf is done if a wooden toothpick inserted at the center comes out clean.
 Let it cool completely before removing it from the pan.

 Dos and Don’ts

-DO make sure that you pull the ice cream out of the freezer for at least an hour before using it.
+DO - Make sure you pull the ice cream out of the freezer for at least an hour before using it.
 If you don’t have time, you can transfer the ice cream to a microwave-safe bowl and heat it in 10-second intervals.
 Use a wooden spoon to stir every interval until it is runny.

 DO NOT overmix the batter.
-Just mix until well combined, otherwise, you will end up with dense bread.
-Not what we are aiming for here.
+Mix until well combined.
+Otherwise, you will end up with dense bread.
+That is not what we are aiming for here.

 How To Store This Recipe